rokibulslam/Testing-For-group-Project/README.md

 1. clone this repository
 2. 1st Try to create branch
 `git checkout -b yourBranchName`
-3. pull from development branch
-`git pull origin development`
+3. pull from development branch ( I already created development branch and a JSX file in src ) `git pull origin development`
 4. Lets try some code & push your code to your branch branch `git push --set-upstram origin YourBranchName`